TechPlayz/calculator-command-line/README.md

 # calculator-command-line
-A simple command line calculator written in C++
+A simple command line calculator written in C++.
+Can iterate upto 2 digits.